rkyadav/CSC595VM2Docker/README.md

 Instructions

+All intructions were run as sudo and on the same vm that is being copied

 Install docker by running DockerInstall.sh

 Install all necessary installations for you test vm(chef server, large files, etc)

 Navigate to vm2docker repository

+cd agent

+Call ./agent

 Call ‘time docker build . -t ubuntu\firstrun’ to copy current vm into image